 At times, actual and prospective participants in the Startup Challenge ask that confidentiality agreements/NDAs be secured from mentors, organizers and/or judges.
 While the organizers of the Startup Challenge appreciate the concerns behind these requests, as a matter of convention and practicality, confidentiality agreements/NDAs are not signed as part of the Startup Challenge.
 Judges and mentors are investors, entrepreneurs, business professionals, service providers and other friends of the Wharton School & University of Pennsylvania.
 They are accustomed to handling confidential information and participate so as to support the education of the student participants.
 However, the final decision about participating in the Startup Challenge and about what information will be shared is the responsibility of the team.

-Please note that the Startup Showcase, the Semifinals and Finals, are open to the public, including members of the media/press.
-It is the responsibility of the participants to keep confidential information confidential and to maintain the confidentiality of their own intellectual property.
+Please note that the Startup Challenge and its associated competitions, the Semifinals and Finals, are open to the public, including members of the media/press.
+It is the responsibility of the participants to keep confidential information confidential and to maintain the confidentiality of their own intellectual property and trade secrets.

-If invited to participate in the Startup Showcase, participants authorize the Wharton School and the University of Pennsylvania to use their names, interviews and likenesses in all media, including but not limited to video, print and electronic media, in such manner as Penn may deem advisable for the purpose of publicizing the work of Penn and in materials controlled by Penn.
+If invited to participate in the Startup Challenge, participants authorize the Wharton School and the University of Pennsylvania to use their names, interviews and likenesses in all media, including but not limited to video, print and electronic media, in such manner as Penn may deem advisable for the purpose of publicizing the work of Penn and in materials controlled by Penn.
 Participants acknowledge that they are not entitled to reimbursement for the use of their name, photograph or participation in any and all media developed about and by Penn.
 (Please note that MBA students have already agreed to this as a condition of their enrollment at Wharton.)

 Judges

 The Startup Challenge has three rounds – First Round, Semifinals and Finals.
 Prior to and during each round, participants are not permitted to contact the judges with the purpose of influencing the judging process.
 Any such action will result in the disqualification of the participant and his/her team from the Startup Challenge.

 Participants are permitted to contact judges once the judging for the round in which they are participating has closed, if the judge has agreed to share his/her contact information.
 Judges and participants who have a prior relationship are expected to recuse themselves from that particular judge-participant match-up.

-If a team does not want actual or potential individuals or members of a particular organization to judge their submission because of a conflict of interest (ex. an investor from a VC firm that invested in a competitor), the team may request recusal.
+If a team does not want actual or potential individuals or members of a particular organization to judge their submission because of a conflict of interest (e.g., an investor from a VC firm that invested in a competitor), the team may request recusal.
 The Startup Challenge organizers will make a determination on such requests.

 Disqualification of Entry or Participant

-- Violation of the University’s Code of Student Conduct, Code of Academic Integrity or other policy
+• Violation of the University’s Code of Student Conduct, Code of Academic Integrity or other policy

-- Violation of any local, state or federal law
+• Violation of any local, state or federal law

-- Content that is pornographic in nature
+• Content that is pornographic in nature

-- The venture was previously awarded a Grand Prize in the Wharton Business Plan Competition or PWSC
+• The venture was previously awarded a Grand Prize in the Wharton Business Plan Competition or PWSC

-- In Venture Lab’s estimation, the submission does not present sufficient content or material appropriate to merit sending to judges for evaluation and feedback
+• In Venture Lab’s estimation, the submission does not present sufficient content or material appropriate to merit sending to judges for evaluation and feedback

-- The team or submission has not complied with applicable rules
+• The team or submission has not complied with applicable rules

-- The team or submission does not meet the eligibility requirements of the Startup Challenge
+• The team or submission does not meet the eligibility requirements of the Startup Challenge

 Other Agreements & Relationships